Styrax japonicus [STY-raks, juh-PON-ih-kuhs] is a deciduous flowering tree species of the Styracaceae family.

 Even when all the guidelines are followed, many people find it difficult to propagate styrax japonicas through softwood cuttings.

-While propagation through seeds takes long, it is easier and more likely to succeed than propagation through softwood cuttings.
+While propagation through seeds takes a long time, it is easier and more likely to succeed than propagation through softwood cuttings.

 Japanese Styrax Pest or Diseases